Sofia-capital Bulgaria Travel Guide

 Sofia's business hours align with typical European schedules, with some variations for holidays and seasons.

-Generally open From monday To saturday, from 9:00 AM/10:00 AM to 7:00 PM/8:00 PM.
-Larger supermarkets and shopping malls may have longer hours, including Sundays.
+Generally open Monday to Saturday, from 9:00 AM/10:00 AM to 7:00 PM/8:00 PM.
+Major grocery stores and shopping malls may have longer hours, including Sundays.

 Most are open Tuesday to Sunday, from 10:12:00 AM to 5:00 am:00 PM/6:00 PM.
 They typically close on Mondays.